Making and Selling Pet Products

 If you're creative, you love animals, and you have good business sense, the world of making and selling pet products could be in your future.
 It's more 'doable' than ever thanks to the Internet, where launching and e-commerce site is a snap.

-In addition, the APPMA indicates that in 2007, total U.S. pet industry expenditures (including medical care, boarding, food, grooming, toys, treats and other products) was $41.2 billion, with $43.4 billion estimated for 2007.
+In a recent study, the APPMA indicated that total U.S. pet industry expenditures (including medical care, boarding, food, grooming, toys, treats and other products) was $53 billion in 2012, with growth estimated for future years.

 While some retailers offer lines of pet products including leashes, dog collars and pet toys, there are those pet owners who are creative, passionate and manage to carve a nice niche for themselves in what some might consider to be an already-saturated market.

 For example, Chilly Dogs, the brain child of Julie Kelly in Ottawa, Ontario, Canada (one of the coldest capitals in the world) designs and sells Chilly Wear dog coats that are comparable to human outdoor apparel.
-They make coats for every season and weather condition - from freezing cold to extreme heat, and they specialize in crafting coats for deep-chested dogs and hard-to-fit breeds such as greyhounds, whippets and Italian greyhounds.
+They started out making coats for every season and weather condition, and they specialize in crafting coats for deep-chested dogs and hard-to-fit breeds such as greyhounds, whippets and Italian greyhounds.

-Lastly, Jack Fleming, president and CEO of Victoria Peak Trading Company in Virginia, creates dog beds in a variety of sizes and two shapes (circular and rectangular), with sturdy denim covers in two colors and several patterns.
+Lastly, we found another company creating dog beds in a variety of sizes and two shapes (circular and rectangular), with sturdy denim covers in two colors and several patterns.
 The beds also feature a two-year limited warranty, and are made to stand up to machine wash/dry on a weekly basis.
-Fleming got the idea for his version of dog beds in 1996, when he resorted to D-I-Y after buying several disappointing beds for a girlfriend's elderly labrador retriever.
+The owner got the idea for his version of dog beds when he resorted to D-I-Y after buying several disappointing beds for a girlfriend’s elderly Labrador retriever.
 What started as a whim grew into a steady business and lots of repeat customers.
-Fleming has also been able to use profits to fund his other passion - since 1999, Victoria Peak Trading Company has used funds derived from dog bed sales to plant almost 900 indigenous tropical hardwood trees in Belize.
+Interestingly, some company profits were used by the owner to plant almost 900 indigenous tropical hardwood trees in Belize.

 Those are just a few of the happy endings in the pet product manufacturing world, but there are just as many, if not more, products and companies that come and go with little to no profit to be had.